 To diagnose painful periods, your healthcare provider will ask about your health history.
-He or she will do a physical and pelvic exam.
+They will do a physical and pelvic exam.
 Other tests may include:

 - Ultrasound.
 This test uses high-frequency sound waves to create an image of the internal organs.